m8bsd/dotfiles/README.md

 In addition to these major parts of my working environment, I lean on a number of tools, fonts, programming languages, message queues, and database systems to build my software.
 To name a few:

-1. Tools and Fonts: ssh, git, Postman, "'CaskaydiaMono Nerd Font Mono'"
+1. Tools and Fonts: ssh, git, "'CaskaydiaMono Nerd Font Mono'"
 2. Languages: Zsh, JAVA, C
 3. MQ and DB: Redis, RabbitMQ, ZeroMQ, MySQL, SQLite